- What is Credit by Exam?

 - Which colleges grant credit for most of the CLEP exams?

-Testing for Credit is a way for you to earn real college credits, and potentially save thousands of tuition dollars, by passing tests offered by The College Board, which administers Advanced Placement (AP) and College Level Examination Program (CLEP) exams in math, history, science and many other subjects.
+Credit by Exam is a way for you to earn real college credits, and potentially save thousands of tuition dollars, by passing tests offered by The College Board, which administers Advanced Placement (AP) and College Level Examination Program (CLEP) exams in math, history, science and many other subjects.

 Modern States offers free, high-quality online courses taught by college professors that prepare you for virtually all of the major AP and CLEP exams, which are well-established and widely-accepted.
 Solid performance on the exams (each participating college decides what scores you need for credit) can earn you college credits and enable you to save tuition dollars.
 You can take one course or many; if you do well on eight exams, you can potentially earn Freshman Year for Free.